sharbours/pithagoras-plus/README.md

 </p>

 <p align="center">
   Modified version of Pithagoras from the original author.
-Uses a custom avatar plugin that supports VRM models for interactive dialogue with local LLMs.
+Uses a custom avatar plugin that supports VRM models for interactive dialogue with local LLMs.<br>
   A web front end for the <a href="https://github.com/earendil-works/pi">pi coding agent</a>, built to be left alone.<br>
   <strong>Give it a task, close the browser, come back later and read what it did.</strong>